niupuhua1234/TRIMER/README.md

 ## Prerequisites

-1. [__CPLEX__](https://www.ibm.com/analytics/cplex-optimizer):Detial about call cplex in matlab can be found in CPLEX official website.
+1. [__CPLEX__](https://www.ibm.com/analytics/cplex-optimizer):Detail about calling CPLEX function in matlab can be found in CPLEX official website.
 2. [__GLPK__](https://opencobra.github.io/cobratoolbox/latest/): We suggest using  the GLPK solver in [__COBRA__](https://opencobra.github.io/cobratoolbox/latest/) package as matlab interface are provided.You can either install COBRA or copy the GLPK package to the trimer folder.

 ## Usage
 1. Required input data for Bayesian network learning and flux prediction.